openwisp/django-rest-framework-gis/README.md

              model = Location
              geo_field = "point"

-        # you can also specify which other fields you want to include as "properties", as with a ModelSerializer
+            # you can also explicitly specify which other fields you want to include as "properties",
+              as with a ModelSerializer
              fields = ('address', 'city', 'state')